nnsense/ekc/README.md

-`-l` or `--list` to list details about the cluster(s) (instead of running the kube update command) `-t` or `--tag` can optionally be used to add one tag to the details you get from `--list` `--role-arn` is required when using `--profile` to create the kubectl command line including the `--role-arn` bit
+`-l` or `--list` to list details about the cluster(s) (instead of running the kube update command) `-t` or `--tag` can optionally be used to add one tag to the details you get from `--list` `--role-arn` is required when using `--profile` to create the kubectl command line including the `--role-arn` bit `--kubeconfig` allows to set a custom kube config file, by default the tool configures the user's `~/.kube/config`

 ## Example